FluffyThePenguin/RSGBot_Archive/readMe.md

 ## Overview

-This readme is an early draft, we'll clean it up and flesh it out over the next few weekends.
+This readme is an early draft, we will clean it up and flesh it out over the next few weekends.

 The codebase is also an early draft.
 Let us know if you face issues getting started with the bot or if you know better ways to do things.
-For now, it's public for early experimenters to tinker with.
+For now, it is public for early experimenters to tinker with.

 Post suggestions/questions over in our [getting started](https://github.com/RSGTechSupport/RSGBot/issues/1) thread.

-> Things we need help with are listed in ["things to do"](https://github.com/RSGTechSupport/RSGBot/#things-to-do).
+Things we need help with are listed in [here](#things-to-do).

->
-> Contributors get access to an exclusive flair on reddit.
-They also get their names listed here alongside a description of what they've contributed.
+Contributors get access to an exclusive flair on r/Singapore.
+They also get their names listed here alongside a description of what they have contributed.

 ## Contributing
 ### Getting Started